How to make a Material You adaptive icon pack with Icon Pack Studio

 - Tap Color 1.

-- Tap Wallpaper under Color Source, if setting the dark mode themes.
-If setting the light mode, tap the hex code to input the numbers for gray (#514448) or tap the white circle.
+- Tap Fixed color under Color Source. if setting the dark mode themes, or tap the white circle*.
+If setting the light mode, tap the **hex code to input the numbers for gray (#514448)**.

 - Tap the Background tab.